 - Once the comment period closes, the County's EIR consultant will review and address questions and comments.

 - A Final EIR will be released and the project will be scheduled for a public hearing before the SLO County Planning Commission.
-That meeting is currently anticipated for Spring 2015.
+That meeting is currently anticipated for summer 2015.

 - In addition to County oversight, the proposal is being reviewed by government agencies including the San Luis Obispo County Air Pollution Control District, California Department of Fish and Wildlife, and CalFire.